Lenard-Mate/Angular_Playground/README.md

 # Angular_Playground
-To learn and get acquainted with Angular
+To learn and get acquainted with Angular!